 - PhD, University of California, Santa Barbara, 2017

 - MS, Coastal Carolina University, 2009

 - BS, Illinois Wesleyan University, 2007

-For my most current publication list, please see: emmakwear.com/publications.html
+For my complete publication list, please see: emmakwear.com/publications.html

 - EK Wear, CA Carlson, LA Windecker, and MA Brzezinski.
 2015.
 Roles of diatom nutrient stress and species identity in determining the short- and long-term bioavailability of diatom exudates to bacterioplankton.
 Marine Chemistry 177: 335-348.